Ogglord/openwrt-builder/README.md

 ### 3. Build

-Do not copy this, run it line by line yourself
+Do not copy this, run it line by line yourself from INSIDE the distrobox/toolbox environment(!)

 ```bash
 # I recommend using fish inside the distrobox